-- Look for discount Saver and SmartFares: Saver Fares are usually web-only specials that require the advanced purchase of tickets.
+- Look for discount Saver and SmartFares: Saver Fares are usually web-only specials that require the advance purchase of tickets.
 SmartFares are weekly discounts that are typically used to fill up trains.
-The tickets are non-refundable and subject to availability.
+The tickets are nonrefundable and subject to availability.

-- Be aware of available discounts: Amtrak also offers 50% discounts for children, 10% to seniors, 10% to military personnel and their families and 10% to disabled adults and their companions.
+- Seek out discounts: Amtrak offers 50% discounts for children, 10% for seniors, 10% for military personnel and their families and 10% for disabled adults and their companions.

-- Check out Amtrak’s Deals page: If you want to stay abreast of the latest deals, Amtrak’s Deals page often features buy-one-get-one-free specials and special prices on select routes.
+- Check out Amtrak’s Deals page: Amtrak’s Deals page often features buy-one-get-one-free specials and special prices on select routes.

-- Sign up for the rewards program: Join Amtrak’s Guest Rewards program and not only will you get deals sent straight to your inbox, but you can earn 2 points per dollar spent on Amtrak and get free travel when you reach 800 points or more.
+- Sign up for the rewards program: Join Amtrak’s Guest Rewards program, and not only will you get deals sent straight to your inbox, but you earn two points per dollar spent on Amtrak.
+You can redeem those points for upgrades and free travel.

-- Look for special offers at RailServe.com: Frequently check Railserve.com, which has an Amtrak coupons section.
-Every Tuesday, a fresh batch of discounted Amtrak trains, cities and dates is posted on Railserve’s Facebook page.
+- Look for special offers at RailServe.com: It has an Amtrak coupons section.

 For booking international rail travel, it’s hard to beat UK-based International Rail.
 Bookings can be made for 66,000 point-to-point routes in Europe, including on Eurostar, French TGV, German ICE, InterCity, EuroCity and Spanish high-speed trains.
 Rail bookings for other regions include Australia, New Zealand, Asia and South Africa.

 How To Book a Cruise

 As the pandemic waxes and wanes, so does the availability of cruises and deals.
-“Now you have to do a lot more picking and choosing,” he says.
-Clark adds that before you can find a good cruise deal, you need to make a couple of adjustments regarding your mindset and travel plans.
+“Now you have to do a lot more picking and choosing,” Clark says, adding that before you can find a good cruise deal, you need to make a couple of adjustments regarding your mindset and travel plans.

 “You have to adjust to today’s reality and adjust how you book with the flexibility of the ship you go on, and particularly when you sail to get the best deal,” he says.

-To that end, Clark has three primary rules to follow when it comes to booking cruises:
+Keeping in mind all those caveats, Clark has three primary rules to follow when it comes to booking cruises.

 1. Let the Calendar Save You Money